 Dividends are recognised on an ex-dividend date basis.
-Dividend income is recognised net of dividend withholding tax as the fund cannot reclaim dividend tax paid from the tax authorities.
 If the Fund elects to receive a stock dividend in lieu of a cash dividend, an amount equal to dividends not received is included in income.
 When the Fund receives a stock dividend when there is no cash alternative, an amount equal to the nominal value of the shares issued is included in income to the extent that such stock dividend is regarded as revenue for Dutch tax purposes.